dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 ## Update 1.3.0 (coming soon)

+**This version is only compatible with Home Assistant version 0.107 or newer, please make sure you are at least curring 0.107.**

+**From HA 0.107 there is a new function to make multiple dashboards.
+Dwains Theme will be installed as a individual dashboard.
+You need to configure Dwains Theme as default dashboard on each device in your household.
+You can do this by going to Configuration -> Lovelace Dashboards -> Click on Dwains Theme and click on Set as Default on this device.**

 * **Reworked the design to be responsive, works now fully on desktop, tablet and mobile!!**
 * **Added Dwains Theme Notifications, you can now push notifications into my theme with service call `dwains_theme.notification_create` they will show on the homepage header.**
 * **Added devices view on the homepage, now you can switch between rooms and devices direct from the homepage!**